 Private Auto: San Carlos is approximately 4 hours (250 miles) south of the border at Nogales, AZ.
 The route is Mexico Federal Highway 15, which is a four-lane road.
 This route will take you through Imuris, Magdalena, Santa Anna and Hermosillo.
 There are three toll booths enroute at Nogales, Magdalena and Hermosillo.
 The toll for an automobile is from $2-$6 at each booth, depending on currency rates.
 Current tolls are:

 Hermosillo: 62 pesos

 Note that trailers and towed vehicles incur an additional charge per axle.
-Toll booths will accept payment in US currency with change given in pesos.
+Only the Mariposa Toll booth will accept payment in US currency with change given in pesos.
+Others take pesos only

 There are two border crossing points in Nogales.
 The original point is downtown and can be reached by following 1-19 from Tucson to it's end or by going south on Business 19 if coming from the east on AZ Hwy 82.
 This crossing is open 24 hours per day.
 It is usually very busy and is not suitable if you are towing a boat.
 There is no toll charge using this entry port.